Ethiopian Foods 101: The Ultimate Culinary Guide to Ethiopia’s Rich and Diverse Cuisine

 There are several traditional alcoholic drinks that are customarily homemade by using natural ingredients.
 Here is a list of the most popular and wildly consumed traditional alcoholic beverages in Ethiopia.

 Tej, is a potent honey wine or mead that is brewed and widely consumed in much of Ethiopia.
 It is prepared from honey and a green herb called Gesho, a very important additive in almost all of the alcoholic drinks of Ethiopia.
 Tej comes in varying degrees of sweetness that deceptively masks the high alcohol content of the drink.
-It is typically served in a rounded vase-like or beaker-like glass container called a Berele, but if you are new to the drink one Berele maybe too much.
+It is typically served in a rounded vase-like or beaker-like glass container called a Berele, but if you are new to the drink one Berele may be too much.

-Just like any other wine, Tej can be stored for a long time; and longer it is stored, the higher the alcohol content, and the stronger the taste.
+Just like any other wine, Tej can be stored for a long time; and the longer it is stored, the higher the alcohol content, and the stronger the taste.

 Tella is another popular alcoholic drink in Ethiopia.
-It is a traditional home-brewed beer that is brewed from various grains, usually Teff barley, maize and sorghum blended Gesho.
-A traditional Ethiopian beer made from Teff, barley, maize or other grains blended with a green herb called Gesho.
+It is a traditional home-brewed beer that is brewed from various grains, usually Teff barley, maize, and sorghum blended Gesho.
+A traditional Ethiopian beer made from Teff, barley, maize, or other grains blended with a green herb called Gesho.
 Tella is usually brewed at home.
 You’ll often find it in grimy, nondescript plastic bottles lurking in the doorways of local homes.
 Alcohol concentrations vary widely.

-Areki, also known as Katikala, is probably the strongest alcoholic beverage of Ethiopia.
+Areki, also known as Katikala, is probably the strongest alcoholic beverage in Ethiopia.
 It’s made from Gesho leaves and features an alcohol level of around 45%.
 Araki is essentially the Ethiopian version of moonshine.